oneilsh/writing/datascience_5_ws.md

 evaluate their methods rigorously, but frequently do so in different ways.
 Confidence intervals and p-values are the order of the day in statistics, whereas prediction performance on test data is primary in supervised machine learning.
 These aren't exclusive by any means, particularly as both fields continue to evolve.
-But it does align with the "work with the data available, as bad as it may be" focus of CS.
+But it does align with the "work with the data available, as bad or opaque as it may be" focus of CS.

 By contrast, I asked our Statistics department Chair, Lisa Ganio, for her thoughts on "data science."
 Her top-5 points (paraphrased) illustrate a different philosophy: